DynamicQueryBuilder

 5.0.1 Filter Value Conversion

-Since DQB always boxes your data into an object
+Since DQB always boxes your data into an object the actual type conversion is

 being handled by DQB while transforming your filters into a LINQ expression.
 DQB

-also can handle null
+also can handle null values as well.

 5.0.2 Supported Filters